jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 I was most interested in measuring the "security", or resistance to slipping, as opposed to breaking strength.
 That's why I intentionally chose the slipperiest material available to me.
-I hoped that all eight lines would slip rather than breaking; but alas, some knots just won't slip.
+I hoped that all eight lines would slip before having a chance to break; but alas, some knots just won't slip.

 ### Results